About Us

 Taking Action to Save Oregon’s Trails

-Over the course of 2019, TKO underwent an update to our 10-year plan and you can now view the content at the link below.
-Special thanks to our TKO board, volunteers and staff who helped bring together this powerful document that will help inform our work for the next decade!
+Over the course of 2019, TKO underwent an update to our 10-year plan, special thanks to our TKO board, volunteers and staff during that time who helped bring together that original document.

 TKO Strategic Plan 2020-2030